 Unique is a company based out of Canada which makes off grid appliances for sustainable living.
 They have a lot of off grid products to choose from, but I thought I’d focus on their refrigerators because fridges are usually one of the biggest energy guzzlers.
 They have various sizes of fridges and freezers which can run on propane or on DC solar power.
 While everyone else is quickly eating up their perishable foods after a power outage, you’ll still be able to enjoy fresh foods and cold beer!
 More info here.

-I like the HiLight because it is a multifunctional off grid gadget.
+I like this lantern because it is a multifunctional off grid gadget.
 It has a solar power on top which captures energy and stores it in an internal battery.
-You can then use that energy for 20 hours of lighting or for charging a smartphone 3-4 times.
+You can then use that energy for 20 hours of lighting or for charging a smartphone.
 Of course, it will also charge other USB devices.
-It’s a bit pricy at about $115, but hopefully the price will drop as solar gadgets become even more popular.
 More info here.

 Wind power has long been dismissed as an energy source for off grid homes people the turbines had to be so large.
-With the Trinity though, you can even take your wind turbine with you.
-It comes in 4 different sizes.
-The smallest Trinity is 50 W, 7,500 mAh and is suitable for gadgets.
-The largest Trinity is 2,500 W and 300,000 mAh (to put this in perspective, it will charge a smartphone 160-170 times).
-Prices start at $369, which isn’t too bad for your own wind turbine!
+With the Eco-worthy though, you can even take your wind turbine with you it also comes with solar panels for the best of both worlds .
+It comes in several different sizes.
 More info here.

 Have you started using any off grid gadgets or appliances?
 Let us know in the comments or join the discussion at our Facebook group!